 Examples of AI marketing are all around us.

-In fact, just about every brand website, email, ad, and social media share today is developed with some help from artificial intelligence and machine learning:
+In fact, just about every brand website, personalized email, targeted ad, and social media share today is developed with some help from artificial intelligence and machine learning:

-- Social listening tools use natural language processing (NLP) to help marketers understand brand sentiment by analyzing conversations about their business on social platforms like Twitter, which can then inform other facets of their efforts, such as content marketing.
+- Social listening tools use natural language processing (NLP) to help marketers understand brand sentiment by analyzing conversations about their business on platforms like Twitter, which can then inform other activities, such as content marketing.